“I’ll never forgive them for as long as they live!”

 I actually decided to write about forgiveness because I really sucked at letting go and I wanted to figure out what I could do about that.

+But I’ve definitely made progress.
 I’ve gone from being “absolutely terrible” to “not particularly special” and I consider that to be an enormous achievement.
-And I already know that I will reach mediocre before too long.
+And I already know I will reach mediocre before too long.
 Way to go me, the sky’s the limit!

 So if you’re looking for the world champion of forgiveness you’ve come to wrong place.
 Mediocrity is the next level I’m aiming for.
 If I took part in a “mediocrity competition” right now I’d probably come about half-way in the rankings.